You are here

 A Caution on the Use of Cannabinoids on Pets

-The ABVMA cautions pet owners about the use of cannabinoids in pets ahead of legalization.
+The ABVMA cautions pet owners about the use of cannabinoids in pets.

 Compounding the difficulty of research are the multiple strains of cannabis and varying chemical compositions.
 What’s more, research into cannabinoid receptors in companion animals is in its early stages and more work is needed to fully understand these complex systems.
 All these variables make it extremely difficult to safely prescribe cannabinoid products to pets.